 |

-memory loss of events for a time period after the injury (referred to as
+of memory for events in a time period after the injury (referred to as

 “antegrade” or “post-traumatic”) or for a time period prior to the injury

-(referred to as “retrograde” or "pre-traumatic"), or both.
+(referred to as “retrograde”), or both.
 Although the time period covered by

-the amnesia will usually shrink as the individual recovers, there typically
+the amnesia will typically shrink as the individual recovers, there typically

 will be some permanent loss of memory.
 It can be very difficult to evaluate